PeterJemley/bridget/FEATURES.md

 ## 📋 **Executive Summary**

 Bridget is a comprehensive iOS app for monitoring Seattle drawbridge openings and providing intelligent traffic predictions.
-The app features a modular architecture with 10 Swift Package Manager modules, real-time data processing, and AI-powered analytics.
+The app features a modular architecture with 10 Swift Package Manager modules, historical and recent bridge opening data, updated as available, and AI-powered analytics.

 **Last Updated**: July 7, 2025
 **Build Status**: ✅ **STABLE** - All critical build issues resolved